lindbrook/cholera/README.md

 ### pump neighborhoods

 This annotation outlines the Broad Street *pump neighborhood*, the residences Snow claims are within "close" walking distance to the pump.
-What makes this and other pump neighborhoods so important is that they provide a very specific (testable) prediction about the spatial distribution of cases.
-The line of thinking is this: if water is cholera's mode of transmission and and if water pumps located on the street are the primary source of drinking water, then most, if not all fatalities should be found *within* the neighborhood.
-To put it simply, fatalities should stop at the neighborhood's borders.
+What makes the notion of a pump neighborhood so important is that it provides a very specific (testable) prediction about the spatial distribution of cases: if water is cholera's mode of transmission and and if water pumps located on the street are the primary source of drinking water, then most, if not all fatalities should be found *within* the neighborhood.
+The disease should stop at the neighborhood's borders.
 In this way, pump neighborhoods can help distinguish waterborne from airborne patterns of disease transmission.

-To that end, this package builds on Snow's work by offering two systematic ways to compute pump neighborhoods.
-Doing so not only provides a way to replicate and validate Snow's efforts, it also allows greater exploration of the data by allowing you to compute all or any selection of pump neighborhoods.
-The can help you to determine which case belongs to which neighborhood, and to explore scenarios, like the possibility that the choice of pump is affected by water quality.
+To that end, this package builds on Snow's work by offering two systematic ways of computing pump neighborhoods.
+Doing so not only provides a way to replicate and validate Snow's efforts, it also allows you to explore and investigate the data for yourself.
+You can compute all or any selection of pump neighborhoods.
+By identifying which cases belongs to which neighborhood, you can explore different scenarios and hypotheses, like the possibility that the choice of pump is affected by water quality.

-The first uses Voronoi tessellation.
-It is based on the Euclidean distance between pumps.
-While popular and easy to compute, its only drawback is that roads and walking distance play no role in people's choice of pump.
+The first approach uses Voronoi tessellation.
+It works by computing the Euclidean distances between pumps.
+While popular and easy to compute, its only drawback is that roads and walking distance play no role in the choice of pump.
 The method assumes that people can walk through walls to get to their preferred pump.

 ``` r
 library(cholera)